-Highland Long/Short Equity Fund Highland Healthcare Opportunities Fund Highland Merger Arbitrage Fund Highland Opportunistic Credit Fund (each, a "Fund" and collectively, the "Funds")
+Highland Long/Short Equity Fund Highland Healthcare Opportunities Fund Highland Opportunistic Credit Fund (each, a "Fund" and collectively, the "Funds")

-Supplement dated March 16, 2020 to the Funds' Prospectus (the "Prospectus"), dated October 31, 2019, as supplemented from time to time
+Supplement dated May 18, 2020 to each Fund's Summary Prospectus and Statutory Prospectus, dated October 31, 2019, as supplemented from time to time (together, the "Prospectuses").

-This supplement provides new and additional information beyond that contained in the Prospectus and should be read in conjunction with the Prospectus.
-Capitalized terms and certain other terms used in this supplement, unless otherwise defined in this supplement, have the meanings assigned to them in the Prospectus.
+This supplement provides new and additional information beyond that contained in the Prospectuses and should be read in conjunction with the Prospectuses.